nicholaspatrickhill/PepperApp/README.md

 The console application is designed around a main menu that is navigable by using the UP and DOWN arrow keys.
 Users are given options to view all peppers in the database; view only peppers within a selected heat class; view a single pepper by name; add, update or remove pepper entries; or to save a list of all of the peppers in the database to a text file.
 These actions depend on the Services class in the main project.
-The console application guides users through these functions and receives input from the keyboard to update the database accordingly.
+The console application guides users through these functions and receives input to update the database accordingly.
 When finished, users may terminate the application by selecting exit and pressing enter.

 ### API ENDPOINTS